Uganda ponders lessons from deadly garbage landslide – DW – 08/21/2024

 The Kiteezi 36-acre (14-hectare) dump was created in 1996 as a hole between three hills, according to local media.
 Trucks would drive up one of the hills to dump waste, which would then end up sliding down the slope.

-Uganda's Shadow Foreign Affairs Minister Muwada Nkunyingi, the area's representative in parliament and where the dump is located, criticized the government after the landside incident.
+Uganda's shadow foreign affairs minister, Nkunyingi Muwada, the area's representative in parliament, criticized the government after the landslide incident.

-"Instead of resettling people, the landfill needs effective management," Nkunyingi told news agency AFP.
+"Instead of resettling people, the landfill needs effective management," he told news agency AFP.
 "It must be designed so that it does not endanger people."

 No mattresses and not enough to eat